I noticed it first on my

 "It's a little one!
 Cute, too."

 Now I'm feeling bad.
-Sure, I wanted them obliterated and smashed into a million, zillion little pieces, but I didn't actually want to hurt them.
+Sure, I wanted them obliterated and smashed into a million, zillion little pieces, but I didn't actually want to

 I retreat to the playroom while Hubby disposes of our tiny victim outside.
 I don't want to see it.
 I don't want to know.
 I just want to find my happy place and camp there a while.